 In this course from Professor and Director of Civil and Environmental Engineering Linda K. Nozick, you will examine the nature and types of project risk and learn to apply specific mitigation strategies.

 You’ll have an opportunity to analyze a past project you’ve worked on and assess what the risks might have been and why.
 Then you’ll analyze the outcomes: Did the known risks come to fruition?
 What were the leading indicators?
 What could they have done for contingency planning at the beginning?
-By asking these questions, you’ll then be able to perform several calculations to compute the probability that a project will finish on time.The courses Organizing the Project and Its Components and Planning and Managing Resources are required to be completed prior to starting this course.
+By asking these questions, you’ll then be able to perform several calculations to compute the probability that a project will finish on time.It is recommended to take Organizing the Project and Its Components and Planning and Managing Resources prior to this course or have equivalent experience.

 Faculty AuthorLinda K. Nozick, Professor and Director of Civil and Environmental Engineering, College of Engineering, Cornell University

 Benefits to the Learner

 - Define project risks and the iterative process for the identification of evolving risks